 - Leftover old spray paint (black and white) was used to dodge and burn the edges slightly to help the gradient blend and bend with the canvas.
 Base ready!

 Applying the Abstract Spatters

 - The preliminary spatter base of black, grey, and into the pale greys/whites was created by mixing slurries of paint and water.
 I used a spray bottle to incrementally spritzing the canvas with the different slurry colours.

 Tip: Test spritz before you start spraying onto your lovely base!
 The spray was applied slowly (avoid mixing by allowing touch-dry time) and carefully from the bottom towards the top (darker shades) and top towards the bottom (lighter shades) so that the main spatter patters echoed the gradient and smaller edge spatter spritzed naturally out towards the lighter/darker areas.

 - Once the main spatter base was complete, it was time to start adding paint spatters by hand.
 Spattering was applied by mixing paint with water, gathering a small amount onto a small art brush, and flicking it onto the canvas.

 - Similar shades of black, grey, and pale grey/whites were custom mixed and spattered incrementally to fill out any uneven areas or plain spots in the base.

 - Slowly, accents of colour were added to the plain base.
 Just a little!
 Moody blues, greens, burgundies, and metallic paints of similar shades along with gold and silver for a subtle effect.

 Tip: Test flick off-canvas to get comfortable with the technique before you start flicking on your base.
 Fun but messy work.

 Once happy with the spatter and distribution, allow the painting to dry completely before hanging securely in place.
-For a giant painting like mine, you might need to prepare a space somewhere other than your painting location (which I recommend doing outside) so that it can thoroughly dry before hanging.
+For a giant painting like mine, you might need to prepare a space somewhere other than your painting location (which I recommend doing outside) so that everything can thoroughly dry before hanging.
 We didn’t have anywhere undercover outside, so I moved mine indoors before nightfall and the risk of dew or dampness, and it was a careful two-person task to shift the canvas.